-January is over so we can finally start to indulge a bit more, yeah!
-You know new year resolutions never last long anyway.
-So, are you up for some rose water cupcakes?
+January is over, so we can finally start to indulge a bit more, yeah!
+You know New Year’s resolutions never last long anyway.
+So, are you up for some vegan rose water cupcakes?

-These cupcakes are fluffy, extra soft and just melt in your mouth.
+These cupcakes are fluffy, extra soft, and melt in your mouth.
 They are flavored with rose water that adds a subtle floral note.

-The gluten-free cupcake batter is easy to prepare, it's a mix of white and brown rice flours.
+The gluten-free cupcake batter is easy to prepare.
+It’s a mix of white and brown rice flour.
 I also added some tapioca starch to help make these light and fluffy.
-They are naturally sweetened with maple syrup and coconut sugar, and flavored with vanilla and rose water.
+They are naturally sweetened with maple syrup and coconut sugar and flavored with vanilla and rose water.

-I do not recommend swapping the coconut sugar for more maple syrup, or the opposite, it's the mix of liquid and dry sweeteners that keeps the texture soft.
+I do not recommend swapping the coconut sugar for more maple syrup or the opposite.
+The mix of liquid and dry sweeteners keeps the texture soft.

-Buttercream is easier to make though, and takes only 5 minutes but contains refined sugar and vegan butter, which is not everyone's thing.
+Buttercream is easier to make, though, and takes only 5 minutes, but it contains refined sugar and vegan butter, which is not everyone’s thing.